 - Palm rejection overall is good. but I got some false positives. were I’m trying to open the toolbar while resting my palm on the screen.

 - When creating a notebook you can choose the page template.
-Remarkable has many template, lined, squared, dotted, day planner, week planner, music sheet, Cornell.
+Remarkable has many template, lined, squared, dotted, day planner, week planner, music sheets, and Cornell.
 I loved this part.
 I usually use the small lined page with a margin.

 - to draw a notebook cover I used 3 layers, one for fill, another for stroke and a third for highlight marks. when I merged the highlight to the stroke it worked perfectly. but then when I merged the result to the fill it didn’t really work correctly.